WordPress Alternatives for Small Businesses in 2026

 Best for: Design-led businesses that want visual editing without code.

 Webflow is a visual website builder with a strong CMS.
-It produces clean HTML/CSS without the bloat of WordPress page builders.
+It produces clean HTML/CSS without the JavaScript and CSS overhead common to WordPress page builders.

 3. Squarespace